 Also, while you have the video light available, create bokeh for an interesting approach.
 Bokeh will look great with the wedding rings and can enhance the overall look of the photos.

 Sometimes, finding the simplest background can create the most stunning ring shots.
 The great thing about simple backgrounds is that they can be found anywhere.
 Look for a solid color on a table, a piece of fabric without a busy pattern, a chair, or even a windowsill.
 By incorporating a background that is not distracting, you can direct the attention to the rings and make them the focal point of the image.
 If you find a simple background and use a shallow depth of field, the ring will stand out, and the color of the background will become a blur.

 As you look for the best backgrounds for your wedding ring photography, be on the lookout for symmetry.
 This is especially true when you work with more than one ring.
 Since they are so small, focusing on symmetry will help you create a stunning photo your clients will love.

 7. Capture the Right Light

 When you are working with rings, consider the fact that they may feature large, reflective stones that do not always look perfect in any light.
 Make sure to observe the current lighting situation to see where the best light is in the location.
 Look for natural light from the sun, or bright lights if you are in a location without natural light.
 If you are shooting with a macro lens, you may need more light available to ensure that the rings are in focus and sharp.

 Capturing the details of the wedding day assists you in creating a cohesive story in your images.
 Your couple will love the unique ways you captured the wedding ring photography and will likely want to add them to their wedding album.
 Find out more of the most important shots to capture during the entire wedding day when you download our free Guide: 127 Essential Wedding Images You Must Capture.
-Click on the guide below to grab your photography playbook today!
+Click on the banner below to grab your photography playbook today!